 The main languages taught in schools in the UK are French, Spanish and German.
 If you are coming from outside the UK and possess skills in one of these languages, you may be able to find teaching work as a modern foreign language (MFL) teacher.

 Due to a shortage of professionals in these subjects there is a high demand for talented individuals.
-If you have a university degree or English equivalent, and a good grasp of the English language, you may be entitled to bursary support in order to complete the required postgraduate study.
+If you have a university degree or English equivalent, and a good grasp of the English language, you may be entitled to bursary support to complete the required postgraduate study.

 For more information on teaching languages in the UK, available bursaries and training options, go to Teach Modern Foreign Languages.

 To get a foot in the door of an organisation, many students in the UK look for relevant work experience.
 Work experience opportunities are available in almost every sector and will vary in length, depending on the organisation.
-In some cases a placement will be as short term as one day; others may last for several months and lead to a permanent position.
+In some cases a placement will be as short as one day; others may last for several months and lead to a permanent position.

-It's important to remember that all work experience is valuable and many students are successful in securing a place for several months.
+Remember that all work experience is valuable and many students are successful in securing a placement lasting several months.

 Your university's international office can help you find and apply for work experience and internships.